State service definitions

 - Payout of vacation time off: When staff in a non-temporary position with six continuous months of UW employment separate with a break in service, they are entitled to a lump sum payment of unused vacation time off based on the rules of their employment program.

-- Probationary period or trial service period: A break in service by a contract covered staff or classified employee who previously served either a probationary or trial service period determines whether the individual must complete a new probationary or trial service period upon rehire.
+- Probationary period or trial service period: A break in service by a contract covered staff or classified staff employee who previously served either a probationary or trial service period determines whether the individual must complete a new probationary or trial service period upon rehire.

 - Seniority rights: Seniority is the total continuous length of a classified non-union employee’s most recent unbroken state service or a contract covered employee’s most recent unbroken service in the union.
 A break in service and placement on the rehire list impact an employee’s seniority rights.